-Clayton Lehmann teaches ancient history at the University of South Dakota and has lived and traveled in Greece for over twenty-five years.
-An avid and certified sailor for the last decade, he has chartered yachts in various Greek waters.
+YOUR INSTRUCTORS Brennan Jordan teaches about minerals and the origin of volcanoes at the University of South Dakota.
+He has led student trips all around the western US and directed four research expeditions in Iceland and Mongolia in the last six years.
+He will lecture on the geology and landforms of Greece, and direct students in observation and interpretation of geologic features encountered during the trip.
+This will be his third season in Greece.
+Clayton Lehmann teaches ancient history at the University of South Dakota and has lived, traveled, and taught in Greece for thirty years.
+An avid sailor, he has chartered yachts in various Greek waters.
 He will lecture in Greek history, religion, and archaeology and captain one of the boats.

-Nelson Stone teaches philosophy and religion at Mount Marty College and has sailed his whole life.
-He joined Lehmann for a sailing and diving tour of the Cyclades in June 2003, when the two of them conceived the idea of teaching this course, now in its third year.
+Nelson Stone recently retired from Mount Marty College after teaching philosophy and religion for thirteen years.
+He has sailed his whole life.
+He joined Lehmann for a sailing and diving tour of the Cyclades in June 2003, when the two of them conceived the idea of teaching this course, now in its seventh year.
 He will lecture on philosophy and religion, provide sailing instruction, and captain one of the boats.
-A PADI scuba instructor, Mr Stone will also serve as dive
+A PADI scuba instructor, Mr Stone will also serve as dive master.
 Peter Nicolaides is a professional diver, biologist-oceanographer and offshore engineer.
 He directs the Aegean Diving College, the Aegean Institute, and the Center for Marine Environmental Education on Paros.
 For the past thirty years he has been involved in numerous underwater archaeological expeditions acting as the technical director.
 He has worked with National Geographic Foundation (he discovered the Dokos wreck in 1975, a Cycladic ship, the oldest known to date) and with J Y Cousteau for nine months on the Calypso in 1976, excavating several ancient wrecks.
 He was the Secretary of the Hellenic Institute of Marine Archaeology from 1975 to 1988.
 He will offer lectures in marine archaeology, geology, marine ecology, and cultural resources management and serve as dive master.
+In addition we shall benefit from the expertise of scholars in Greece who will discuss their work on site.